Aluminum facts

 Text version

-This bar graph shows the world reserves of bauxite ore by country in billions of tonnes for 2020.
-Guinea held the largest reserves, with 7.4 billion tonnes, followed by Australia (5.1 billion tonnes), Vietnam (3.7 billion tonnes), Brazil (2.7 billion tonnes), Jamaica (2.0 billion tonnes), Indonesia (1.2 billion tonnes) and other countries (7.6 billion tonnes).
+This bar graph shows the world reserves of bauxite ore by country in billions of tonnes for 2022.
+Guinea held the largest reserves, with 7.4 billion tonnes, followed by Vietnam (5.8 billion tonnes), Australia (5.1 billion tonnes), Brazil (2.7 billion tonnes), Jamaica (2.0 billion tonnes), Indonesia (1.0 billion tonnes) and all other countries (7.3 billion tonnes).

 Demand

-Global demand for primary aluminum reached an estimated 64.0 million tonnes in 2020, representing less than a 2.1% decrease compared with the 2019 quantity of 65.4 million tonnes.
-World aluminum demand grew at an average annual rate of 2.4% between 2015 and 2020, largely supported by increased demand in China and key sectors such as construction and transportation.
+Global demand for primary aluminum reached an estimated 69.0 million tonnes in 2022, a 0.4% increase from 2021.
+World aluminum demand has generally grown between 2015 and 2022 at an average annual rate of 2.4%, largely supported by increased demand in China and key sectors such as construction and transportation.

-China accounted for the largest share of global aluminum consumption by region in 2020, followed by Europe, Asia, North America and Latin America.
+China accounted for the largest share of global aluminum consumption by region in 2022, followed by Europe, Asia (excluding China), North America and the Middle East.

 Text version